-Egypt has one of the longest histories of any country, tracing its heritage back to the 6th–4th millennia BCE.
-Considered a cradle of civilization, Ancient Egypt saw some of the earliest developments of writing, agriculture, urbanization, organized religion, and central government.
-Iconic monuments such as the Giza Necropolis and its Great Sphinx, as well as the ruins of Memphis, Thebes, Karnak, and the Valley of the Kings, reflect this legacy and remain a significant focus of scientific and popular interest.
-Egypt's long and rich cultural heritage is an integral part of its national identity, which has endured and often assimilated, various foreign influences, including Greek, Persian, Roman, Arab, Ottoman Turkish, and Nubian.
-Egypt was an early and important center of Christianity, but was largely Islamised in the seventh century and remains a predominantly Muslim country, albeit with a significant Christian minority.
+The ruins of Memphis, Thebes, Karnak, and the Valley of the Kings, as well as the Giza Necropolis and its Great Sphinx, represent this legacy and remain a significant subject of science and popular interest.
+Egypt's long and rich cultural heritage is an important part of the country's culture, which has survived and assimilated numerous foreign influences such as Greek, Persian, Roman, Arab, Ottoman Turkish, and Nubian.
+Egypt was an early and important center of Christianity, but it was largely Islamized in the seventh century and is now overwhelmingly Muslim, though with a sizable Christian minority.

 Highly regarded as divine deities in the ancient world, the Kings Of Egypt enjoyed absolute power and control over their Universe.

 Amenhotep III or Amenophis ||| ruled for 38 years during the 18th Dynasty of the New Kingdom.
 He is remembered most for the abundant crops that were produced during his reign.
 That is why he was worshipped as a fertility god.
 Rather than pursuing military conquests, Amenhotep III focused his administration on pursuing diplomatic relations, building monuments, and encouraging the arts.
 Egypt lived in peace under Amenhotep III.
 His son Akhenaten (discussed below) went on to become king.